-The analysis of SmokeGrp differences on the Cognitive task gives a frequent, but unwelcome, result.
-Whether you use standard contrasts, Ryan's procedure, or Tukey's procedure, you will find that the Nonsmoking group performs significantly better than the Active group, but not significantly better than the Delayed group.
+If, instead of comparing the two extreme groups on the smoking variable, we use a standard post hoc multiple comparison analysis such as Tukey's test, we get a frequent, but unwelcome, result.
+You will find that the Nonsmoking group performs significantly better than the Active group, but not significantly better than the Delayed group.
 The Delayed group is also not significantly different from the Active group.
-Representing this graphically, we have with the groups that did not differ significantly underlined.
+Representing this graphically by underlining groups that are not significantly different from one another we have